-This includes a revenue budget of £133m, around 90% of which is invested directly into policing.
-In addition, he supports over 70 areas of collaboration locally, regionally and nationally - ranging from a shared dog unit to a national air support service, and other aspects of the National Strategic Policing Requirement.
+This includes a revenue budget of £155m, around 90% of which is invested directly into policing.
+In addition, he supports over 70 areas of collaboration locally, regionally and nationally, including a national air support service and other aspects of the National Strategic Policing Requirement.

 Since his election in 2012, the PCC has remained committed to ensuring his office provides effective and efficient services for residents.
-His overall office budget of £850k is 0.6% of the overall budget and is £350k - or 25% - less than the Police Authority he replaced, despite taking on developing a much greater range of responsibilities.
+His overall office budget of £900k is 0.6% of the overall budget.

 - Investing in our Police

 - A Better Deal for Victims and Witnesses